South Africa: Zulu King Goodwill Zwelithini dies aged 72 | DW | 12.03.2021

 He was admitted to an intensive care unit for diabetes treatment in a KwaZulu-Natal hospital last month, according to local media.

-King Zwelithini was the longest-serving Zulu monarch in history, reigning for more than five decades.
-His role was largely spiritual, although he occasionally stepped into politics.
+While the traditional leader's role was largely spiritual, he occasionally stepped into politics, fighting for land.

+The king controlled the Ingonyama Trust, which manages nearly 3 million hectares (7,4 acres) of communally-owned land.

 More to follow...